Primary Purpose

 Google Photos Pricing

-Google Photos includes 15GB free shared across Gmail, Drive, and Photos.
+Google Photos includes 15GB included shared across Gmail, Drive, and Photos.
 For professional use, you will need Google One: 100GB for $1.99/month, 200GB for $2.99/month, or 2TB for $9.99/month.
 That storage is shared across all Google services, not dedicated to client photos.

 SendPhoto Pricing